aszecowka/-QWRhbSBTemVjb3drYSByZWNydWl0bWVudCB0YXNr/README.md

 api.openweathermap.org/data/2.5/weather?q=London,uk
 ```
 Thanks to the collection `cityNameToID` stored in the Redis, requests for `London` and `London,uk` will use the same cached value.

+## Next steps

+Below you can find a list of possible improvements:
+- provide Open API Specification
+- add metrics to detect how often cache miss happens.
+This can be useful for adjusting **APP_CACHE_TTL** parameter.
+- protect from malicious users who bypass cache by requesting data for non-existing cities